 £ 3 Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
 Come safely to a halt, and contact an authorized KTM workshop.
-(ABS)) ABS indicator lamp lights up/flashes yellow - Status or error messages relating to ABS.
-The ABS indicator lamp flashes if the ABS mode SM0T0 is enabled.
+(ABS)) ABS warning lamp lights up/flashes yellow - Status or error messages relating to ABS.
+The ABS warning lamp flashes if the ABS mode SMOTO is enabled.
 (TC) TC indicator lamp lights up/flashes yellow - MTC (p.
-250) is not enabled or is currently intervening.
-The TC Indicator lamp also lights up if an error is detected.
+252) is not enabled or is currently intervening.
+The TC indicator lamp also lights up if an error is detected.
 Contact an authorized KTM workshop.
 The TC indicator lamp flashes if MTC actively engages or if the launch control (p.
-122) (optional) is activated.
-Race-on indicator lamp lights up/flashes yellow/orange/red - Status or error messages relating to KTM RACE ON /alarm system. ♠ The general warning lamp lights up yellow - An operating safety (warning note) message was detected.
+123) (optional) is activated.
+Race-on indicator lamp lights up/flashes yellow/orange/red - Status or error messages relating to KTM RACE ON /alarm system. ♠ The general warning lamp lights up yellow - A note/warning note on operating safety was detected.
 This is also shown on the combination instrument.